 Program Fee & Financial Support

 Recovery Acres is a not for profit agency and registered charity.
 We strive to maintain affordable and accessible treatment programs.
-Subsidized options are available for women who qualify.

 CARE for Women is scheduled to allow mothers to drop off and pick up school-aged children before and after program hours.
 Women with younger children can access in-house child-minding services during the CARE Intensive Day Program.

 Potential participants must be free from drug or alcohol consumption prior to entering the program.

 Psychological stability is required in order to enter this program.
 Individuals diagnosed in an acute state of psychological instability must be stabilized through prescribed treatment directives prior to attending the Intensive Day Program.
 Women who are in active psychosis are not appropriate candidates for this model of treatment.